falconry/falcon/README.md

 ### Contributing ###

-Pull requests are welcome.
-Just make sure to include tests and follow PEP 8.
+Kurt Griffiths (kgriffs) is the creator and current maintainer of the Falcon framework.
+Pull requests are always welcome.

+Before submitting a pull request, please ensure you have added/updated the appropriate tests (and that all existing tests still pass with your changes), and that your coding style follows PEP 8.

 Commit messages should be formatted using [AngularJS conventions][ajs] (one-liners are OK for now but body and footer may be required as the project matures).

 Comments follow [Google's style guide][goog-style-comments].

 [ajs]: http://goo.gl/QpbS7
 [goog-style-comments]: http://google-styleguide.googlecode.com/svn/trunk/pyguide.html#Comments